mike01/ifi/README.md

 ### General information
 This is IFi the interactive firewall.
 The main purpose is to build a firewall profile based on user decision while network is active.
+All rules are stored to human readable files (fw_rules_xxx.txt) for inspection/customizing.

 <p align="center">
   <img src="https://raw.githubusercontent.com/mike01/ifi/master/screenshot.png" alt="ifi"/>